absinthe0223/OMALab-Employee-Manual/chapter1/policies/remote-work.md

 For contractors and remote employees, there are some additional policies that are required for you to be paid in full for your work at OMAlab.

-### You are budgeted at 7 hours per day of productive work. {#you-are-budgeted-at-7-hours-per-day-of-productive-work}
+### You are budgeted at 7 hours per day of work, with 5 hours of productive work, and 2 hours of meetings. {#you-are-budgeted-at-7-hours-per-day-of-productive-work}

 This means that you are expected to work that amount of time regularly and consistently, and at peak performance.
 Sometimes you might have to work more, but the plan is for you to work 7 hours per day.
 This is, of course, unless your contract is for less working hours.